- I can’t get sunburnt on a cloudy day.

 - It's OK to store sunscreen in my glove box.

 - False.
 It’s best to follow the recommended storage instructions on your sunscreen packaging.
-Sunscreen can ‘heat up’ in your car’s glove box and in your sport’s bag and, therefore, might not work as well as it should.
+Sunscreen can get hot in your car’s glove box and in your sport’s bag.
+This means it might not work as well as it should.

 Where else can I find answers to my questions?